Boy and girl on Korean ferry drowned with life jackets tied together

 As the ferry began sinking, the crew told the children to stay in their cabins.
 Most of those who obeyed died.
 Many of those who flouted or did not hear the instructions and went out on deck were rescued.

-Some of the bodies had their hands held tightly like foetuses to try to keep warm, a newspaper said.
+Some of the bodies had their hands held tightly like fetuses to try to keep warm, a newspaper said.

 Classes at the school resumed on Thursday with banks of flowers surrounding photos of each of the victims, dressed in their school uniforms.
 Almost 250 teenagers and teachers at the school have died or are presumed dead.

-Fellow students filed past, offering white chrysanthemums in sombre tributes.
+Fellow students filed past, offering white chrysanthemums in somber tributes.
 Yellow ribbons, with names and messages inscribed, were tied around a chain-link fence.

 FIRST DISTRESS CALL